hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

   ```bash
   CONNECTION_PROFILE=<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network2/peerOrganizations/org1.network2.com/connection-org1.json NETWORK_NAME=network2 RELAY_ENDPOINT=localhost:9083 DRIVER_ENDPOINT=localhost:9095 npm run dev
   ```
-_Note_: the variables we specified earlier in the `.env` are now passed in the command line.
+_Note_: the variables we specified earlier in the `.env` for `network1` are now passed in the command line.
 Alternatively, you can make a copy of the `fabric-driver` folder with a different  name and create a separate `.env` file within it that contains links to the connection profile, relay, and driver for `network2`.

 ## Corda Components

-Using the sequence of instructions below, you can start a Corda network and run an application Cordapp on it.
-You can also run an interoperation Cordapp, a relay and a _driver_ acting on behalf of the network.
+Using the sequence of instructions below, you can start a Corda network and run an application CorDapp on it.
+You can also run an interoperation CorDapp, a relay and a _driver_ acting on behalf of the network.
 You can initialize the network's vault with access control policies, foreign networks' security groups (i.e., membership providers' certificate chains), and some sample state values that can be shared during subsequent interoperation flows.

 ### Corda Network

-The Corda network code lies in the `tests/network-setups/corda` folder.
-You can launch two Corda networks (`Corda_Network` and `Corda_Network2`).
-These networks use `samples/corda/corda-simple-application` by default, which maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
+The Corda networks' code lies in the `tests/network-setups/corda` folder.
+You can launch two separate Corda networks, namely `Corda_Network` and `Corda_Network2`.
+Each network runs the `samples/corda/corda-simple-application` CorDapp by default, which maintains a state named `SimpleState` containing a set of key-value pairs (of strings).

-Following steps will build above cordapp and a corda-client as well in `samples/corda/client`.
+The following steps will, in addition to launching the network, build the CorDapp and a Corda client in `samples/corda/corda-simple-application/client`.

-#### Running with Interoperation Cordapp from Github Packages
+#### Running with Interoperation CorDapp from Github Packages

 Follow the instructions below to build and launch the network:
 - Navigate to the `tests/network-setups/corda` folder.
 - Create a copy of `github.properties.template` as `github.properties`.
 - Replace `<GITHUB email>` with your github email, and `<GITHUB Personal Access Token>` with the access token created [above](#package-access-token).
-- To spin up the Corda networks with the Interoperation Cordapps:
+- To spin up the Corda networks with the Interoperation CorDapps:
   - Each consisting of 1 node and a notary (for data-transfer), run:
     ```bash
     make start